ankitsinghsphs-ops/Budgeting-calculator/README.md

 # Budgeting-calculator
-This is a budgeting calculator
+This is a demo budgeting calculator